 "Land loss" in Breton Sound (shown in light blue) after Hurricanes Katrina and Rita in 2005 (from USGS-NWRC).
 Discontinuous nature of stratigraphy in Mississippi Delta

-The stem channels of the Mississippi and its distributaries leave thick sequences of point bar sands adjacent to the river; then historic marshes (lowland backswamp), distributary ridges, and backswamps, like those along large shallow water bodies, like Lake Borgne and Lake Pontchartrain.
+The stem channels of the Mississippi and its distributaries leave thick sequences of point bar sands adjacent to the river; then historic marshes (lowland backswamp), distributary ridges, and backswamps, like those on the margins of large shallow bodies of water, like Lake Borgne and Lake Pontchartrain.

-Block diagram illustrating relationships between subaerial and subaqueous deltaic environments in relation to a single distributary lobe.
-Note fresh water cypress and gum swamps, peat, and interdistributary sediments.
+- Block diagram illustrating relationships between subaerial and subaqueous deltaic environments in relation to a single distributary lobe. - Note fresh water cypress and gum swamps, peat, and interdistributary sediments.